AmeenPazheri/AmeenPazheri/README.md

 - 👋 Hi, I’m @AmeenPazheri
 - 👀 I’m interested in Machine Learning,Python.
 - 🌱 I’m currently learning Data Science,Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm always looking to collaborate on projects related to machine learning, data science, or Python development
 - 📫 How to reach me ...

 <!---